Mixed media Halloween art

 Why do I use Powertex Universal Medium?

 The key to successful mixed media projects like these is to use a variety of textures.
 Being generous with your pieces helps but they don’t all need to be your favourite embellishments either.
 Create foundation layers with cardboard and fabric textures or use scraps of clay to create dimension.
-Corrugated card is brilliant but tearing up any packaging can give great textures.
+Corrugated card is brilliant but tearing up any packaging or tissue paper can give great textures.

 Using powder pigments like Powercolor can seem strange if you’re used to paint or inks but these pigments are potent and versatile.
 For this project, damp your brush with Easy Varnish and dip into the powder pigment to mix this into a paint on a craft mat.